 DENNIS E. STAPLES is an Ojibwe writer from Bemidji, Minnesota.
 He graduated from the Institute of American Indian Arts with an MFA in fiction.
 He is a graduate of the 2018 Clarion West Writers Workshop and a recipient of the Octavia E. Butler Memorial Scholarship.
 His work has appeared in Asimov's Science Fiction and Nightmare magazine.
 He is an enrolled member of the Red Lake Nation.

 egant and gritty, angry and funny.
 Staples's work is emotional without being sentimental.
-Dennis unmakes something in us, then remakes it, a quilt of characters that embody this town, this place, which sleeps but doesn't dream, or it is all a dream we want to wake up from with its characters.” —Tommy Orange, author of There, There
+Dennis unmakes something in us, then remakes it, a quilt of characters that embody this town, this place, which sleeps but doesn't dream, or it is all a dream we want to wake up from with its characters.
+We move through the dream that is this novel, unable to move or not move, arrested by the striking sentences and sentiments of a voice we can't sleep to, one which wakes in us the ability to understand so much about ourselves and the way history and time weigh on us in ways it's both understandable to stay asleep or to have to wake up from." --Tommy Orange, author of There, There

 "This novel is a town map, a crime map, a dream map of Geshig, Minnesota, its violent histories, its denials and desires.
 Marion Lafournier is a perfect tour guide because he knows everybody's secrets, and he sees clearly, even in the dark.
 Moody, a little noir, laced with the knife-blade humor only people who have been resisting genocide for five hundred years can pull off, and composed of riveting passages that refuse to look away, This Town Sleeps will haunt you with the beauty, despair, and hope of the characters whose lives it bears witness to.
 A rich and compelling debut."